jacomyal/sigma.js/README.md

 You can play around with the files in directory `examples`, the web pages are live-reloaded whenever the code gets changed.

+### Website

+The website sources are also hosted in this repository.
+You can see how it works by reading the dedicated [README](website/README.md) file.

 ## Contributing

 You can contribute by submitting [issues tickets](http://github.com/jacomyal/sigma.js/issues) and proposing [pull requests](http://github.com/jacomyal/sigma.js/pulls).
 Make sure that tests and linting pass before submitting any pull request.